Chapter 5 of the book I

 When I was a kid (circa 70s-80s), I disliked Lenten season because radio and TV were off the air (no cable TV or Netflix yet) and the choices of food are limited to veggies and dried fish.
-Likewise, it created an impression in my noob mind that during this week, (1) people must be sad (2) Likewise, staying in the house is a must, specially from Friday 3 PM to Saturday because the grannies believed God is “dead” and the risk for accident is higher, and (3) people need to act holy, anyway, they got the rest of the year to live like the devil.
+Likewise, it created an impression in my noob mind that during this week, (1) people must be sad (2) Likewise, staying in the house is a must, especially from Friday 3 PM to Saturday because the grannies believed God is “dead” and the risk for an accident is higher, and (3) people need to act holy, anyway, they got the rest of the year to live like the devil.

-Keys To Success (Key1): Jesus Life as Example
+Keys To Success (Key1): Jesus’ Life as Example

 Know your purpose.

 At the age of 12, and young as he is, Jesus was already aware of His ‘destiny’.
 Remember the story when he was left at the temple?
 Though he is still 18-21 years away from the completion of his call, he already knew what he is supposed to be doing.
 His connection with God the Father made it possible for him to understand his future.

 When fulfilling his purpose, several ‘diversions’ came along the way.
 But Jesus remained focused on his objective.
 Below are examples recorded in the Bible

 Diversion 1: JESUS is King and will soon be the political head of Israel.
 But this will not take place any time soon (it may not even happen in our lifetime); His first and immediate goal is to bring salvation to the Jews and the rest of the human race.
 So when Satan offered him kingdom during His 40-day fast, Jesus did not fall for it.